FlowLLM-AI/flowllm/README.md

 ## 🤝 Contributing

 Contributions of all forms are welcome!
-For specific participation methods, please refer to the [Contribution Guide](docs/zh/guide/contribution.md).
+For participation methods, refer to the [Contribution Guide](docs/zh/guide/contribution.md).

 ---

 ## 📄 License

-This project is licensed under the [Apache 2.0](LICENSE) License.
+This project is licensed under the [Apache 2.0](LICENSE) license.

 ---